Using dynamic images for countdown timers and personalized content

 Another excellent application for dynamic images is countdown timers.
 Here you will be passing in the Dynamic URL the date of an event, the time of a new store's grand opening, or the date and time that promotion expires... you name it.
 The system you use will automatically generate a countdown timer as a GIF animation.

-You can use a placeholder image in the URL while designing the email (or page), so you know exactly how the end result will look.
+You can use a placeholder image in the URL while designing the email (or page).
+The placeholder enables you to know exactly how the end result will look.

 There are many services that you can use for this purpose.
 Niftyimages again, but also Fresh Relevance, CountdownMail, and many others.

-Before this feature launched, we used a different approach on the Email Design Workshop blog when talking about ways to add a countdown timer to an email.
+Before this feature launched, we used a different approach.
+You can find this in our Email Design Workshop blog, where we discuss ways to add a countdown timer to an email.
 That technique is still valid.
-Using dynamic images is just simpler and allows you to avoid introducing external HTML as the BEE builder creates all the HTML.
+Using dynamic images is just a simpler method.
+It allows you to avoid introducing external HTML as the builder creates all the HTML.

 Dynamic ads

-You can also use dynamic images to turn your emails into a revenue producer if you have a large audience and are open to the idea of hosting third-party ads.
-Companies like LiveIntent provide a quality solution for publishers that want to monetize newsletters, blog digests, etc.
+You can also use dynamic images to turn your emails into revenue producers.
+This is possible if you have a large audience and are open to the idea of hosting third-party ads.
+Companies like LiveIntent provide a solution to monetize newsletters, blog digests, etc.

-Typically you will need to pass a few variables to LiveIntent, including the recipient's email.
-They will help you configure the Dynamic URL, which you will need to enter into the corresponding field in the BEE builder.
+Typically you pass a few variables to LiveIntent, including the recipient's email.
+They will configure the Dynamic URL you enter into the corresponding field in the builder.

 Frequently Asked Questions